 Students with dual credits bring challenges to colleges attempting to schedule entry level classes for freshman.
 They do not know how many general education credits will be coming with the student.

 NEXT MEETING

-A poll will be sent to establish the Workgroups next meeting dates for May and July.
+A poll will be sent to establish the Workgroup’s next meeting dates for May and July.
 The 1 PM to 3 PM time period seems to work for most participants.